 Overview

-A Python implementation of a TOV solver (converted from C++) was used to generate mass–radius and tidal-deformability sequences for a set of hybrid EoS models.
-Results are compared against constraints consistent with GW170817, and key transition properties are visualised through thermodynamic and structural diagnostics described below.
+A Python implementation of a TOV solver (converted from Fortran) was used to generate mass–radius and tidal-deformability sequences for a set of hybrid EoS models.
+These results were compared against constraints consistent with GW170817.

 The pressure–energy density (P–ε) relation defines the macroscopic stiffness of matter and governs the overall structure and stability of compact stars.
 For hadronic matter, the pressure increases steadily with energy density, reflecting the growing resistance to compression.
 As the phase transition to quark matter begins, the curve softens— its slope decreases—indicating a temporary loss of stiffness.
 When the transition is strong, this discontinuity can produce an unstable region in the mass–radius sequence, eventually leading to the formation of a re-stabilised hybrid branch.
 This so-called twin-star behaviour illustrates how small changes in the microphysics of the equation of state can give rise to two classes of stars with similar masses but markedly different radii.

 Integration of the Tolman–Oppenheimer–Volkoff (TOV) equations was performed for each EoS to obtain equilibrium sequences of mass and radius.
-The resulting tracks exhibit the characteristic pattern predicted by strong first-order phase transitions: a stable hadronic branch, an intermediate unstable region, and a secondary, re-stabilised hybrid branch.
-The existence of this distinct second family—the twin-star configuration— demonstrates how the hybrid core’s stiffness recovery counteracts gravitational collapse once deconfined quark matter dominates the central pressure.
+The resulting plot indicates a strong first-order phase transition: a stable hadronic branch, a stable hybrid branch and an unstable hybrid branch.
+The existence of this stable hybrid branch indicates the possibility of a "twin-star" phenomenon, where two neutron stars can exist with the same mass but different radii.

 In the generated models, the onset of instability corresponds to the softening visible in the pressure–energy density relation, while re-stabilisation coincides with the quark-matter branch becoming sufficiently stiff.
 The mass–radius diagram therefore encodes the entire transition sequence, providing direct visual evidence of the hybrid star phenomenon that underlies potential multi-branch populations detectable by next-generation gravitational-wave observatories.